 We recommend you to run a short testing on Tomcat to make sure that there is no error and it is installed successfully so follow the below-given process.

 Currently, Tomcat is using port number 8080 so check the open port using netstat command as shown:

 You can check this using a web browser with http://yourserver_IP:8080 then you’ll see the homepage of Apache Tomcat Server but we recommend you to use browser later at final testing because we will run Tomcat with a system service file in the final configuration.

 cd /opt/tomcat/bin/./shutdown.shchown -hR tomcat:tomcat /opt/tomcat/

-Now you’ll need to create a systemd service file to run Apache Tomcat as a tomcat user.
-Creation of a systemd service file is recommended for easy starting and stopping the service.
+Now you’ll need to create a system service file to run Apache Tomcat as a tomcat user.
+Creation of a system service file is recommended for easy starting and stopping the service.

 Run following command :

 Add the content below into nano text editor, you can simply copy/paste this into the file:

 Save and close the file then run the following commands to start the Tomcat service and enable Tomcat service to start on boot:

 systemctl daemon-reload systemctl start tomcat systemctl enable tomcat